 Over recent years, many projects have been implemented on both process & domestic supplies, to progressively (and appreciably) reduce water usage and improve efficiency.
 This includes an effective programme of leak detection & response.

 Transport impacts are managed centrally within Tata Steel and, as such, it is not possible to disaggregate the transport impacts associated with the production and delivery of specific products from specific locations from the total estimate of Tata Steel transport impacts.
+However a reduction is transport of coils being sent to Port Talbot for re-processing has been achieved following the completion of the new Automotive Finishing Line (AFL) at Llanwern.

 - As shipping and logistics activities are managed centrally within Tata Steel it is not possible to disaggregate the CO2 emissions associated with the production and delivery of specific products from specific locations from the total estimate of Tata Steel transport impacts.
 See the general page for information on Tata Steel’s transport impacts and some of the steps we are taking to reduce these.

-Tata Steel applies a common approach to employment and skills at all, of its sites.
-See the general page for information on what Tata Steel is doing to advance the learning and development of its employees
+Tata Steel applies a common approach to employment and skills at all of its sites.
+See the general page for information on what Tata Steel is doing to advance the learning and development of its employees.

 Llanwern has for many years enjoyed a strong & active relationship with the local community, and is seeking to make this relationship more sustainable by extending its sponsorship, donations, and community strategies further to local schools, charities, and sports clubs.